AgnosPCB/documentation/docs/how_to/Screen-layout.md

 ![Barcode REFERENCE loading](../assets/v7/ui-bc_ref.png){.center}

 This button opens a pop-up window for inserting a barcode number.
 When generating a REFERENCE, any [barcode it contains can be read](#barcode-area-drawing).
 This barcode will be associated with the REFERENCE and can be loaded using that number with this function.
 It is also possible to read the barcode with a handheld reader and insert it into this field.
+More information about this feature [here](./Barcode_reader.md#load-a-reference-by-barcode).

 ## **Activity log**